 Special regulations apply for candidates at the Medical Faculty.
 The applicant should have already completed some preliminary work for her habilitation and have a binding confirmation from the faculty to continue the funding for a maximum of 2 years.

-The programme starts every year; the next call is expected in the summer of 2021.
+The programme usually starts every year; the next call is expected in the course of 2022.

 - All grant proposals must be submitted to Office for Gender Equality.

-- At present there is no information available on the call 2021.
+- At present there is no information available on the 2022 call.

 - If you consider submitting a proposal in 2021 we suggest you to get in touch with Office for Gender Equality - without any obligation.
 Please contact Ms Martina Riegg (martina.riegg(at)uni-ulm.de, phone 50-22424).
 You will then receive all details on Ulm University’s internal submission procedure as soon as they are available.

 - For reference purposes please see Downloads & Links for all details concerning the last call (2020).

 - Although MWK has so far never published the call in English, submission of large parts of the proposal in English has been accepted.